adgarnier/card_game/README.md

 ## 🎮 How to Play

 1. Run `_launcher.py`.
 2. Use arrow keys or mouse hover to select a game.
-3. Click or press enter to start playing.
+3. Read the on-screen instructions for each game (also below).
-4. Follow the on-screen instructions in each game.
+4. Click or press enter to start playing.

 ---